There are many great answers to the question, why use cloth nappies. Here are some of the best ones:

 Some people worry that a cloth nappy can slow down a child walking or moving.
 Most of our great sportsmen and women will have grown up using cloth nappies.
 It certainly didn’t slow them down.
 A bulky cloth nappy also actually holds your baby in a better position, particularly if there is any problem in the hip area.
 Added to the reduced chemicals against the skin, it’s altogether a more healthy option.

 - Changing a baby 4 times a day, with nappies costing at least 45c each, you will spend $1642 from birth to 2 ½.

 - When you consider that many children stay in nappies for much longer, and in the early days at least you will be probably changing much more, the costs soon add up.

 - A set of 20 cloth nappies costs around $300-$400, even with washing costs, a far cheaper alternative, and they can be reused on your next child.

-The question should not be why use cloth nappies, but rather why NOT use cloth nappies.
+The question should not be why use them, but rather why NOT use cloth nappies?